 Biology BS Veterinary Medicine DVM combined degree

 Students are admitted to FDU as incoming freshmen or qualified transfer students.
-They may apply for the BS degree upon successful completion of six semesters at FDU, including the courses listed below, and the first year of study (three semesters) at Ross University.
-A maximum of 32 credits from Ross University may be transferred toward completion of the BS degree at FDU.
+They may apply for the BS degree upon successful completion of six semesters at FDU for the St. George’s accelerated 3+4 pathway.

 The program prepares students interested in pursuing a Doctor of Veterinary Medicine degree to become successful veterinarians in the United States.
 The program is an accelerated program that takes a little more than three years.
 The last three semesters are spent on the campus of one of the U.S. veterinary schools affiliated with Ross University School of Veterinary Medicine.
 The U.S. Department of Education has certified Ross University School of Veterinary Medicine as an eligible institution for the Title IV U.S. Federal Family Education Loan program.